BetMGM Missouri Bonus Code: Get Up to $1,500 Back on TNF

 BetMGM Missouri Promo Key Terms & Conditions

-- New customers only; must be aged 21+ and physically located in Missouri.
-If you are near a state border, you may encounter issues with geolocation verification.
+- New users only; must be 21+ and physically located in Missouri.

-- If the bet loses, bonus bets equal to the stake, up to a total of $1,500, are issued.
+- If the bet loses, bonus bets equal to the stake (up to $1,500) are issued.

 Responsible Gambling & Compliance

-If you plan on participating in BetMGM’s bonus offer and betting on college basketball, then you must exercise responsible gambling practices.
+If you do choose to participate in this bonus bet offer, or indeed any offer from Missouri sportsbooks, then it is important that you remember sports betting is a form of entertainment and not a way of making money and should always be treated as such.

-Gambling can be highly addictive, so not wagering more than you can comfortably afford is crucial to staying in control and not chasing losses.
+Gambling can be highly addictive, and it is easy to quickly lose control.
+You should therefore never bet more than you can comfortably afford to lose on sportsbooks.

-All of the licensed sportsbooks in Missouri will have responsible gambling tools like deposit limits, time-outs and self-exclusions will all be readily available.
+If you ever feel as though it has become unmanageable, then all licensed Missouri sports betting sites will have tools available to you, such as deposit limits, time-outs and self-exclusions to help you.

-Outside of the sportsbooks, there are both state and national resources where you can seek free and confidential advice:
+There are also statewide and national resources to hand that you can use to seek out free and confidential support:

 - Missouri Gaming Commission